Signature of gate-tunable magnetism in graphene grafted with Pt-porphyrins: Discussion

 The physics of magnetic impurities on graphene has led to a variety of interesting theoretical predictions specific to the band structure of graphene.
 Unlike metals, the exchange coupling in graphene is expected to be controlled by gating \cite{Guinea12}.
 This effect has two important consequences.
 First, the amplitude of the magnetic moment of an individual impurity should strongly depend on gate voltage, causing a tunable Kondo effect.
-Depending on the relative energy of the impurity level with respect to the Dirac point, this Kondo effect could be strongly asymmetric with gate voltage \cite{Castroneto08}.
+Depending on the relative energy of the impurity level with respect to the Dirac point, its magnetic state could be highly asymmetric with gate voltage \cite{castro08} with impurities which have a non zero magnetic moment for only one sign of gate voltage.
 Second, the long range magnetic Rudderman, Kittel, Kasuya,Yosida (RKKY) interactions mediated by the carriers should also be gate voltage dependent.
 Such interactions have been investigated theoretically and numerically by several groups\cite{Guinea12,RKKY}.
 Characteristic coupling energies in the Kelvin range are predicted between spins 1/2 a few nanometers apart.
 The magnetic hysteresis we observe could then be explained by a spin glass type of order taking place at low temperature.
-It is however not straightforward to extrapolate the theoretical RKKY coupling between localised spins on graphene to the situation of Pt-porphyrins, where each spin is delocalised over the entire nanometer sized molecule.
-This eventual spin glass order of magnetic porphyrins mediated by conduction electrons is of great potential interest and motivates further investigations of different porphyrin species, including metal free porphyrins or ones carrying a magnetic atom.

-In summary, we have shown that grafting Pt-porphyrins onto a mesoscopic graphene sheet leads to signatures of charge transfer, and that the deposited porphyrins tend to neutralise the charged scattering centers on the graphene surface.
-In addition, we have found that the Josephson current induced via superconducting electrodes is suppressed in the electron-doped region, but unaffected in the hole doped region.
-We attribute this suppression of the Josephson current to the formation of magnetic moments on the ionised porphyrins.
-This magnetism is also revealed by a sizable hysteretic magnetoresistance in the electron doped region, that is absent in the hole doped region.
-Both findings suggest a doping-dependent exchange coupling between the localised magnetic moments of the porphyrins and the charge carriers in graphene, that can therefore be controlled by gate voltage.